bboyay/A-novel-Gaussian-Students-t-Skew-mixture-distribution-based-Kalman-filter/README.md

-If you use our code in your publication, please cite the above paper.
+If you use our code in your publication, please cite the following paper:

 @article{zou2025novel,